 Arrangements have been entrusted to the compassionate care of the J. Wilson Allen Funeral Home, Hwy 215, Summerville, N.S.phone 1-902-633-2431 or please visit our web site at www.allenfh.ca to sign the guest book and send private condolences.

-To plant a tree in memory of Eric Crowell, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Eric Crowell, please visit our Tree Store